krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## Why Presence?

 Presence is how reality reveals itself.

-We do not perceive the world
-as disjointed events in time, but rather, as an unfolding—things
-come into being, endure for a time, and slip away.
+We do not perceive the world as disjointed events in time, but rather as an unfolding—things come into being, endure for a time, and slip away.

-Permanence is just a form of lasting presence, and what we call
+Permanence is just a form of lasting presence.
+What we call *change* is the
-change is the movement of presences in and out of our awareness, often set
+movement of presences in and out of our awareness, often set against that
-against this permanence.
+permanence.

-The sense of something being present, or no longer present, is our most
+The sense of something being present—or no longer present—is our most
 immediate way of detecting change.

-This applies to both the tangible and the
+This applies to both the tangible—people, places, and things—and the
-intangible.
+intangible—emotions, feelings, and experiences.

-Either way, we reason about the world around us by reasoning about
+Either way, we reason about the world by reasoning about the presences and
-the presences and absences in our environment over time.
+absences in our environment over time.

 The presence calculus begins here.
-Before counting, measuring, comparing, or
+Before we count, measure, compare, or
-optimizing, we observe what *is*.
+optimize, we observe what *is*.

 And what we model is presence.